Annual Conferences

 - Thematic Teams:

-- The opening presentation by Stefano Tirati – Download
+- Opening presentation by Stefano Tirati – Download

 - Joint European Qualifications – Download